-The Geography curriculum is linked to inquiry based learning as part of the International Baccalaureate Primary Years Programme.
-Beginning in the Early Years Foundation Stage, Understanding the World, Molehill Primary Academy begins by basing geographical teaching on what the children already know.
-Local visits, including walks round the surrounding area, to the local church, park and Morrisons, and to Dominos Pizza provide the children with first-hand experiences.
-The school has a diverse range of nationalities within its population and is stronger for this diversity.
+The Geography curriculum is delivered through inquiry based learning as part of the International Baccalaureate Primary Years Programme.
+Beginning in EYFS and Understanding the World, Molehill Primary Academy begins by basing geographical teaching on what the children already know.
+Local visits, including walks round the surrounding area, to the local church, park and Morrisons, provide the children with first-hand experiences.
+The school has a diverse range of nationalities within its population and this is recognised and celebrated within the Academy.
 Language Ambassadors share their languages through assemblies and displays.
-Pupils participate in school trips to London, to museums and shows, and plan to visit Camber Sands as a Geography specific field trip.
-The school has links to a partner school in Malawi, which is explored through assemblies, letter writing and a visit by teacher representatives from our school , and video conversations with another partner school in Helsinki.
-In addition to real-life trips outside of the school, classes engage in immersive virtual visits to other countries by using a multimodal approach.
-Examples of this have included trips to Australia and China.
+We have a Culture day at the start of the Academic year to celebrate children’s cultures, inviting parents in to share their cultures with our pupils.
+Pupils participate in school trips to London, to museums and shows, with plans to visit beaches as a Geography specific field trip.
+The school has links to a partner school in Malawi, which is explored through assemblies, letter writing and a visit by teacher representatives from our school.
 Teachers include reference to global events as appropriate to the children’s ages and stage of development.

-The impact of our curriculum is evident in our Inquiry Books, on display throughout the academy, and through discussion with our children.
-A spiral approach to the curriculum ensures that the curriculum and prior learning are revisited throughout the year, and subsequent years, with increasing complexity and breadth.
-With links being made to and within other subjects, children gain a deeper and contextualised understanding.
+The impact of our curriculum is evident in our Inquiry Books, on display throughout the academy, and through discussion with our pupils.
+The curriculum and prior learning are revisited throughout the year, and subsequent years, with increasing complexity and breadth.
+With links being made to and within other subjects through the PYP, children gain a deeper and contextualised understanding.